syntacstudio/curator/README.md

 # Creating And Access Data
  Data file in app/data you need to define your json file in register.json for access data in your webpage  (example was includes)

-# creating Api For Dev server
+# Creating Api For Dev server
 Before use api you need to register route api in app/api.json after that in app/api/*  you can create new api file (ex : user.json) (example was includes )